vgrankin/symfony_4_jwt_restapi_demo/README.md

 			  because different versions of PHPUnit expect different syntax.
 Tests for this project were built using preinstalled PHPUnit which comes with Symfony (located in bin folder).
 			  You can run all tests by running this command from project directory:
-			  ./bin/phpunit (or php bin/phpunit on Windows).
+			  ./bin/phpunit (php bin/phpunit on Windows).
 			  * Read more here: https://symfony.com/doc/current/testing.html
-- PHP PHP 7.2.6 is used so you will need something similar available on your system (there are many options to install it: Docker/XAMPP/standalone version etc.)
+- PHP 7.2.6 is used so you will need something similar available on your system (there are many options to install it: Docker/XAMPP/standalone version etc.)
 - MariaDB (MySQL) is required (10.1.33-MariaDB was used during development)
 - Guzzle composer package is used to test REST API endpoints